All Episodes

 I've been hearing rumors of trouble in Arizona.

-We are experiencing a situation in Ash Fork, Arizona.
+Mr. Bell, we are experiencing a situation in Ash Fork, Arizona.

-The death of 17 horses and numerous wildlife in the immediate area.
+Numerous local residents have lost livestock, the death of 17 horses, and numerous wildlife in the immediate area.

-The federal task force has interrogated us and there's military presence throughout the area.
+The Federal Task Force has interrogated us, and there's military presence throughout the area.

 ID not presented.